23 Wall Street: Facade

 The facade is made of ashlar masonry and pink Tennessee marble, in accordance with J. P. Morgan Sr.'s request that the marble be identical to that used in his 36th Street residence's library.
 Each of the marble blocks was laid horizontally, with a cross section of 3 by 3 ft and a length of 7 to 22 ft.
 To furnish the marble for the project, the Morgans used their own quarry in Knoxville, Tennessee.
 The walls are astylar in design, with unadorned windows in deep reveals.
 The facade contains several divots caused by flying shrapnel from the Wall Street bombing, which occurred outside the building in 1920.

 The first floor consists of a high piano nobile over a low basement.
 Above that are a shorter second story and the windowless third story; the fourth story is set back and not visible from street level.
 The main cornice, between the second and third stories, is inspired by Italian Renaissance architecture and wraps around the north, northwest, and west sides.
 A mechanical penthouse containing air-conditioning machinery is atop the original roof.

 The main entrance is through the chamfered corner at Wall and Broad Streets; the building's corner measures 34 ft wide.
 A short flight of five steps leads from the sidewalk to the large rectangular entrance opening, which is slightly recessed from the facade.
 The entrance opening contains a bronze-and-glass set of doors underneath a transom window made of bronze and glass.
 On either side of the entrance opening, the chamfered corner's walls are designed to resemble pilasters.
-The senior Morgan had stipulated that there not be any company name signs on either of the pilasters, as he planned to add decorative elements, but he died before the plans were finalized.
+The senior Morgan had stipulated that no company name signs would be on either of the pilasters, as he planned to add decorative elements, but he died before the plans were finalized.
 Ultimately, no name plaque was ever placed atop the main entrance, as the building became well known worldwide.
 The lintel above the doorway is a single continuous stone measuring 19 by 3.16 by 4 ft and was, at the time of the building's construction, one of the largest stones ever brought to New York City.
 Above the main entrance, at the second story, there is a single set of three windows.
 According to The New York Times, the main entrance was sometimes also known by the building's nickname, "The Corner".

 The remainders of the Wall and Broad Street facades are similar, except that the Broad Street facade has four vertical bays, and the Wall Street facade has five.
 In each bay, there is a tall rectangular window opening at ground level, as well as a pair of smaller openings at the mezzanine.
 Each of the ground-story windows measures 22 ft tall and 12 ft wide.
 There were also window openings at the basement level, subsequently infilled with marble.
 Another entrance on Broad Street led to the wire transfer department in the building's basement.